Sometimes, the professionals can’t do it better.

 Where Warren Buffett puts his money

-Buffet, at 85 years of age, has clearly given a lot of thought to putting his affairs in order.
+Buffet, at 85 years of age, has clearly given a lot of thought to put his affairs in order.
 In his will, he is leaving instructions to donate all of his shares of Berkshire Hathaway to various charities.
-And he will use some of his remaining fortune to set up a trust in his deceased wife’s name, leaving the trustee with these instructions:
+And he will use some of his remaining fortunes to set up a trust in his deceased wife’s name, leaving the trustee with these instructions: